AlgomateInc/CryptoMarket/README.md

     $ composer install

-## AccountConfigData.php initial setup
+## ConfigData.php initial setup

-The CryptoMarket package is configured using the "AccountConfigData" class, to be defined in the top-level "tests/" directory.
-"AccountConfigDataExample.php" is provided as a template, which only allows access to public exchange APIs.
-To setup the basic AccountConfigData, run:
+The CryptoMarket package is configured using the "ConfigData" class, to be defined in the top-level "tests/" directory.
+"ConfigDataExample.php" is provided as a template, which only allows access to public exchange APIs.
+To setup the basic ConfigData, run:

-    $ cp tests/AccountConfigDataExample.php tests/AccountConfigData.php
+    $ cp tests/ConfigDataExample.php tests/ConfigData.php
-    $ sed -i "s#AccountConfigDataExample#AccountConfigData#" tests/AccountConfigData.php
+    $ sed -i "s#ConfigDataExample#ConfigData#" tests/ConfigData.php
     $ composer dumpautoload

-Note: For saftey, AccountConfigData.php is in .gitignore, so your API keys will not be accidentally checked in.
+Note: For saftey, ConfigData.php is in .gitignore, so your API keys will not be accidentally checked in.

 ## Test setup